 How much light does a silver sword plant need?

 These philodendrons grow beneath the canopies of the rainforest, so they are not big fans of direct sunlight.
-Its unique leaves burn quickly, so the best placement is by a window where no direct rays touch the leaves.
+The silver sword’s unique leaves burn quickly, so the best placement for it is by a window where no direct rays touch the leaves.

 Why is my silver sword yellow?

 Soil is an important part of silver sword philodendron care.
 Like most other philodendrons, this plant does best in well-draining soil that is loose and moist, but not overly wet.
 Additionally, since this plant is a climber it prefers soil with high organic matter.
-In nature the silver sword climbs on other plants, taking its nutrients from other plants (organic matter).
+In nature the silver sword climbs on other plants, taking its nutrients from them (organic matter).